ohdongha/OrthNet/README.md

 	```
 	This script looks into a CLfinder output folder and create a summary matrix for all query-target genome pairs, reporting number of co-linear (_cl_), lineage-specific (_ls_), transposed (_tr_), and not determined (_nd_) due to too fragmented genome scaffold assembly.
 See `create_CLfm_summary.py -h` for details.
 ---
-## Running OrthNet
+## Running ONfinder
-The OrthNet module accept a tab-delimited text file with two genes, i.e., best-hit pairs from different genomes or tandem duplicated paralogs from the same genome, and their co-linearity relationship.
-The CLfinder model generate such a file (_ProjectID.4OrthNet.input_), as described above.
-As long as formatted correctly, the OrthNet modeule can accept co-linearity information from other pipeline or sources.
+The ONfinder (OrthNet finder) module accept a tab-delimited text file with two genes, i.e., best-hit pairs from different genomes or tandem duplicated paralogs from the same genome, and their co-linearity relationship.
+CLfinder generates such a file (_ProjectID.4OrthNet.input_), as described above.
+As long as formatted correctly, the ONfinder modeule can accept co-linearity information from other pipeline or sources.
 See `create_OrthNet.py -h` for the required input file format.

 1. Create initial hard clusters:
 	```